Healthdirect Free Australian health advice you can count on.

 Can diabetic neuropathy be prevented?

-• checking your blood sugar levels regularly
+• control your blood sugar levels

 Resources and support

 Read more about diabetes on the Diabetes Australia website.
+Diabetes Australia has resources for Aboriginal and/or Torres Strait Islander people.

-Everyone with diabetes has to be careful about their feet.
-Read more on the Diabetes Australia website.
+Everyone with diabetes has to be careful about their feet — read more on the Diabetes Australia website.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: May 2022
+Last reviewed: October 2024

 Back To Top